fantasydatapros/blog/README.md

 # Fantasy Data Pros Blog Series

-Within this notebook is all of the source notebooks for the FDP blog series.
+Within this repository is all of the source notebooks for the FDP blog series.

 This README is the roadmap for each of the FDP blog series.